DAppSCAN: Building Large-Scale Datasets for Smart Contract Weaknesses in DApp Projects: The DAppSCAN-Source Dataset

-{\bf Audit Reports. } In this work, we found 2,897 audit reports in total from 37 security teams.
-However, only 1,322 of them provided the historical codes they audited.
-Therefore, we manually analyzed these audit reports.
-Finally, we found 737 audit reports that introduced at least one SWC weakness.
+{\bf Audit Reports.} Overall, we found SWC weaknesses in {\ReportNum} audit reports, which have the corresponding codes of DApps.
+Note that some audit reports provide the codes before and after the revision, which are both collected to facilitate follow-up research.

-{\bf DApps. } Since an audit report might review multiple DApps, we totally found 1,139 DApps from the 737 audit reports.
-Table~\ref{tab:dapp} lists some key information on the DApps.
-Each DApp had 22.02 Solidity smart contract files (25,077 in total) with 5,364.83 lines of code on average.
-Note that the smart contract files in a DApp project will be merged into a contract address after its deployment (for details, see Section~\ref{sec:background_dapp}).
-Thus, \textbf{the real-world DApp projects in our dataset are much more complicated than the smart contracts analyzed by previous academic tools.} For example, the average line of code in the widely used SmartBug dataset~\cite{durieux2020empirical} is only 204 lines and more than 90\% of their contracts are used out-of-dated compiler versions (v0.4+).
-While Solidity version 0.8+ was the most popular version (about 32.8\%) in our dataset, and it was also the latest compiler version as of May 2023.
+{\bf DApps.} Since an audit report might review multiple DApps, we totally found {\DAppNum} DApps from the {\ReportNum} audit reports.
+Table~\ref{tab:dapp} lists some key information about DApps.
+Each DApp has about {\averageSolNum} Solidity smart contract files ({\allSolNum} in total) with {\averageLOC} lines of code on average.
+In general, \textbf{the real-world DApp projects in our dataset are much more complicated than the smart contracts analyzed by previous academic tools.} For example, the average line of code in the widely used SmartBug dataset~\cite{durieux2020empirical} is only 204, and more than 90\% of their contracts are used out-of-date compiler versions (0.4+).
+While Solidity version 0.8+ was the most common version, about 35.2\% ($\frac{240}{682}$) in our dataset, and it was also the latest compiler version as of May 2023.
 Version 0.6.1 was published on Jan.
-2020, and it was alsp a wildly used version in real-world smart contract development at the time of conducting this study; about 66.5\% of DApps' compiler versions in our dataset were higher than 0.6+, whereas the number on SmartBug dataset was only \textbf{0.02\%}.
-(The distribution of compiler versions in the SmartBug Dataset was: v0.4+: 43,664 (93.2\%); v0.5+: 3,147 (6.7\%); v0.6+: 11 (0.02\%); others: 25 (0.05\%). )
+2020, and it was also a widely used version in real-world smart contract development at the time of conducting this study; about \textbf{66.3\%} ($\frac{452}{682}$) of DApps' compiler versions in our dataset were higher than 0.6, while the corresponding number on SmartBug dataset was only \textbf{0.02\%}.
+(The distribution of compiler versions in the SmartBug Dataset was: 0.4+: 43,664 (93.2\%); 0.5+: 3,147 (6.7\%); 0.6+: 11 (0.02\%); others: 25 (0.05\%)~\cite{durieux2020empirical}.)